 Do you remember the good old console game Super Tank or Battle City from the 1990s?
 It used to be a fun game for kids which transformed into a big hobby for many adult men after the release of a popular MMO game World of Tanks.
 Today there are many tank-related games for true fans of team-based and action games, but one of the most exciting hobbies of the 21st century allows way more than just playing on the virtual battlefield.
 3D printing makes it possible to make replicas of many stunning tanks.

-Gambody – Premium 3D printing marketplace has several 3D printing tank models for you to download and make, including T-62, Tiger I and Merkava 2:
+Gambody – Premium 3D printing marketplace has several tank 3D model STL files for printing to download and make, including T-62, Tiger I and Merkava 2:

-- Download T-62 tank 3D printing model STL files;
+- Download T-62 tank 3D model STL files;

 - Get Tiger tank STL files for 3D printing;

-- Download Merkava tank model STL files to 3D print it.
+- Download Merkava tank 3D model STL files to 3D print it.

-Tank 3D Prints and More: Interview with Carlos Díaz
+3D Printed Tanks and More: Interview with Carlos Díaz

-Carlos was kind to answer Gambody’s questions and share some great tips and tricks on 3D printing and painting his tank model collection as well as other impressive projects.
+Carlos was kind to answer Gambody’s questions and share some great tips and tricks on painting his 3D printed tank model collection as well as other impressive projects.

 1. Hello Carlos, please introduce yourself.
 Can you tell us more about your hobbies and, mostly, your love for 3D printing?